Arnav-Bhardwaj1/AstroGuard/README.md

 # AstroGuard: Earth's Sentinel 🛡️

 An interactive asteroid impact visualization tool that allows users to simulate asteroid impacts and test deflection strategies using real NASA data.
-Built for hackathons and educational purposes.

 ## 🌟 Features